 Website retention best practices to keep in mind

-Now that you’ve got tons of ideas on how to improve your retention strategy directly on your website, there are several best practices to keep in mind when it comes to customer retention strategies.
+Now that you’ve got customer retention tips on how to improve your retention strategy directly on your website, there are several best practices to keep in mind when it comes to customer retention strategies.

-Here’s what our team takes into consideration before building a web retention strategy:
+Here’s what our team takes into consideration for effective customer retention before building a web retention strategy:

 - Run A/B tests and heatmaps to figure out what works best for your customer.
 Remember, website features that work well for others may not work well for you.
 Testing is how you’ll learn your customer’s behavior and what messaging works well for them.
 However, don’t test everything.
 Anything related to pricing (promotions and shipping offers) can create a nightmare for your customer service team.